 Use the curam.citizenworkspace.security.impl.CitizenWorkspaceAccountManager API to create and link citizen accounts.
-Use the API to build out custom functionality to support caseworkers who want to link accounts and create accounts on behalf of the citizen.
+You can use the API to build custom functionality to support caseworkers who want to create and link accounts on behalf of citizens.

 The API offers the following methods: